Thursday, October 30, 2008

 Regarding Romans, how do I apply this to myself?

-That had been one of the Scripture memorization verses from the first singles group I was active with at The Falls Church, called Salt and Light.
-Yet I think there on the retreat was truly the first time I completely understood the reason Jesus had to die on the Cross.
-I realized He had to die in the place of people who otherwise would spiritually die because spiritual death is the consequences of our sins.
+That had been one of twenty Scripture memorization verses from the first singles group I was active with at The Falls Church, named Salt and Light.
+Yet I think there on the retreat was truly the first time I completely understood the reason Jesus had to die on the cross.
+I realized He had to die in the place of people who otherwise would spiritually die, because spiritual death is the consequence of our sins.

 Regarding Romans, how do I apply this to my community?

 Back in the summer of 1994, a time when much was happening in my life as I was growing as a young Christian, I was travelling to visit my mom via a bus.
 At the bus station, I bought a used paperback for something like a dollar.
-The name of the book was How To Be A Christian Without Being Religious by Fritz Ridenour in 1967, which has been republished a number of times, and which is still in print, though I had never even heard of the book when I first picked it up.
-That author was teaching the book of Romans by putting Paul's letter into language that was common for our day to be better understood.
-As a young Christian I got much out of that book, which I read every day after work as I was coming home on the subway until I completed it.
-That book helped me as a young Christian, and likewise I want to help young Christians today who can learn about the basics of Christianity.
-Paul's letter to the Romans is full of the basics from which a person can build a faith in Christ, and continue to grow.
+The name of the book was How To Be A Christian Without Being Religious by Fritz Ridenour, and it was published in 1967.
+Reprinted many times, it is still in print.
+Now I had never even heard of the book when I first picked it up.
+That author was teaching the book of Romans by putting Paul's letter into the common language of our day in order to be better understood.
+As a young Christian I got much out of that book, which I read during my trip, and which I continued to read every day after work on the subway until I completed it.
+That book helped me as a young Christian!
+Likewise I want to help young Christians today to learn about the basics of Christianity.
+Paul's epistle to the Romans is full of the basics from which a person can establish a faith in Christ, and continue to grow.

 Hunter Irvine